 Now, we are tracking resolution time for each category of urgency.
 The most casual often take the fewest emails back and forth and are the most easily solved (3.5 emails on average).
 The high-urgency emails take more conversation (5 emails on average).
 Despite this, our resolution time for the two highest urgency categories is faster than the average for all emails.
 This feels like a success, and we’ll work to continue to improve this.

-If you’re curious, we welcome you to follow along at our (completely public) Happiness Dashboard. :)
+If you’re curious, we welcome you to follow along at our (completely public) Happiness Dashboard.
+(Update Sept 21, 2017: We are no longer using our Happiness Dashboard anymore and are now using reports in tools like Help Scout and Buffer Reply.)

 We’ve had some fun opportunities in June to get to know the fabulous people using Buffer.